LLNL/USER-EPH/README.md

 - Implement CUBE format output

+## Acknowledgements

+Development initially supported by the Energy Dissipation to Defect Evolution Center, an Energy Frontier Research Center funded by the U.S. Department of Energy (Award Number 2014ORNL1026).

 ## License and Copying

 USER-EPH is licensed under the terms of the [GPL v3 License](/COPYING).

-USER-EPH is not part of the LAMMPS code https://github.com/lammps/lammps
+USER-EPH is not an official part of the LAMMPS code https://github.com/lammps/lammps

 If you have any questions contact Artur Tamm <tamm3@llnl.gov> or Alfredo Correa <correaa@llnl.gov>